ttkorhonen/e3pages/docs/kb/training/workbook/5_e3_modes.md

 In this lesson, you'll learn how to do the following:

-* Understand why e3 doesn't hold any source code.
+* Understand why e3 wrappers don't hold any source code.
-* Understand the anatomy of an e3 module's directory.
+* Understand the anatomy of an e3 wrapper.
 * Understand the difference between *Standard mode* and *Development mode*.
 * Learn how to apply and create patch files for EPICS base and other modules within e3.